UCSD-ECE16/ece-16-spring-2022-millerzw/General/Lab0/Challenge1.md

 > Aramid, and/or kevlar to protect from the heat and chemicals.
 Underneath
 > this they wear a moisture barrier that insulates the suit and provides
 > extra thermal protection.
 The inner layer acts as a thermal barrier that
 > wicks moisture outside the suit for user comfort.
+They also use helmets
+> of materials that both require protection from falling objects, but still
+> resist residual heat from the flames.
 >
 > These garments are heavy and can weigh upwards of 20lbs each.
 This can
 > lead more easily to fatigue on the wearer due to the added weight in